pulumi/docs/reference/programming-model.md

 ## @pulumi/pulumi Package {#pulumipulumi}

-The [@pulumi/pulumi] package is the core library for working with the Pulumi planning engine.
-This package defines the following:
+The [@pulumi/pulumi] package is the core library for working with the Pulumi engine.
+This package defines the following object types, among others, which are used in a model:
 - Resources ([pulumi.Resource])
 - External cloud platform resources ([pulumi.CustomResource])
 - Components defined entirely in JavaScript ([pulumi.ComponentResource])